insight-creative/Insight-Creative-2021/content/blog/how-to-pivot-your-marketing-plan-during-covid-19/index.md

 ---
 layout: blog
+title: "How to Pivot Your Marketing Plan During COVID-19"
 seo:
   title: "How to Pivot Your Marketing Plan During COVID-19"
   description: "It’s critical to keep your brand top of mind, even in trying times."